Kingston-kms/go-zilionixx/README.md

 # Zilionixx

-EVM-compatible chain secured by the Lachesis consensus algorithm.
+EVM-compatible chain secured by the ZilionBFT consensus algorithm.

 ## Building the source